BnMcGn/snakes/README.md

 Examples
 --------

-Seeing that pygen was created to make the python emigré (author included) more comfortable in Common Lisp, here are some transitional examples:
+Seeing that snakes was created to make the python emigré (author included) more comfortable in Common Lisp, here are some transitional examples:

 Python:

     (x/2 for x in iter)

-Pygen:
+Snakes:

     (with-yield
       (do-generator (x iter)
         (yield (/ x 2))))

-Pygen's goal is to recreate the concept of python generators while staying within the bounds of lisp idiom convention.
+Snakes's goal is to recreate the concept of python generators while staying within the bounds of lisp idiom convention.
 Its goal is not to look like python, so it doesn't implement for... in style syntax.
 Not to say it can't be done: see [ergolib](https://github.com/rongarret/ergolib).

 Python:

     [x/2 for x in iter]

-Pygen:
+Snakes:

     (collecting
       (do-generator (x iter)